What the odor is not: Estimation by elimination: Discussion

 \section{Discussion}

 Our central idea is that receptors which do not respond to an odor convey far more information than receptors that do.
 This is because the olfactory code is combinatorial -- each receptor binds to many different odorants and each odorant binds to many receptors.
 Hence, an inactive receptor indicates that all the odorants that could have bound to it must be absent.
-Natural odors are mixtures of perhaps $10$-$40$ components drawn from the more than $10^4$ volatile molecules in nature \cite{dunkel2008superscent,touhara2009sensing,yu2015drawing}.
-We showed that if most of these molecules bind to a fraction of the receptors that is neither too small nor too large, odorants that are absent from a mixture can be eliminated from consideration with nearly perfect accuracy by a system with just a few dozen to a few hundred receptors types.
-The response of the active receptors can then be used to accurately decode the concentrations of the molecules that are present.
-Our results show that odors of natural complexity can be faithfully encoded in, and fully decoded from, signals produced by a relatively small number of receptor types that each bind to 5-15\% of odorants.
-Perhaps this explains why all animals express $\sim 300$ receptor types, give or take a small factor, although receptor diversity does increase with body size \cite{Tesileanu255547}.
-Even at the extremes, the fruitfly and the billion-fold heavier African elephant have $\sim 300/6$ and $\sim 300 \times 6$ receptor types respectively.
+Natural odors are mixtures of perhaps $10$-$40$ components drawn from more than $10^4$ volatile molecules in nature \cite{dunkel2008superscent,touhara2009sensing,yu2015drawing}.
+If most of these molecules bind to a fraction of the receptors that is neither too small nor too large, odorants that are absent from a mixture can be accurately eliminated from consideration by a system with just a few dozen to a few hundred receptor types.
+The response of the active receptors can then be used to decode the concentrations of molecules that are present.
+Our results show that odors of natural complexity can be encoded in, and decoded from, signals of a relatively small number of receptor types each binding to 5-15\% of odorants.
+Perhaps this observation has a bearing on why all animals express $\sim 300$ receptor types, give or take an O(1) factor, although receptor diversity does increase in larger animals \cite{Tesileanu255547} along with the number of neurons in each olfactory structure, the latter scaling with body size \cite{srinivasan2019scaling}.
+Even at the extremes, the fruitfly and the billion-fold heavier African elephant have $57 \sim 300/6$ \cite{vosshall2000olfactory} and $1948 \sim 300 \times 6$ \cite{niimura2014extreme} receptor types respectively.